coryringer/javaClassProjects/README.md

 # javaClassProjects
-This is a collection of programs written in Java that I wrote for Java programming course.
+This is a collection of programs written in Java that I wrote for my Java programming course.